-As of December 31, 2009, we had two employees.
-None of our employees are covered by a collective bargaining unit.
+As of December 31, 2010, we had one full-time and two part-time employees.
+None of our employees are covered by a collective bargaining agreement.
 We believe our relations with our employees are satisfactory.

 We retain several consultants who serve in various operational and administrative capacities, and we utilize clinical research organizations and third parties to perform our pre-clinical studies, clinical studies, and manufacturing.
 We may hire additional research and development staff, as required, to support our product development.